Welcome to our group!

 In my spare time, I enjoy walking, swimming and reading.

-MRes student (joint with Dr Laura Barter and Syngenta), ICB CDT programme
+2nd year Ph.D. student (joint with Dr Laura Barter), ICB CDT programme, co-funded by Syngenta

 I’m Sarah, also from the flatlands of Norfolk, and I completed my chemistry undergraduate at the University of Manchester.
 In my final year I simulated DEER spectra of multi-spin - and - rotaxanes to predict their structures in frozen solution (supervised by Prof. E. McInnes and Dr A. Bowen).
-Over the course of my Ph.D., I will be looking at the photodegradation of agrochemicals on plant leaf surfaces using EPR spectroscopy, with the aim of using this information to improve sustainability of agrochemicals.
-In my spare time, I like to play trumpet and piano, and read novels when time permits!
+Over the course of my Ph.D., I will be investigating the photodegradation of agrochemicals on plant leaf surfaces using EPR spectroscopy, with the aim of using this information to improve sustainability of agrochemicals.
+In my spare time, I like to play trumpet and piano, and read novels (when time permits)!

 I completed my undergraduate and master's degree in Natural Sciences at University of Cambridge, specialising in chemistry.
 I undertook my masters research project in Dr Jenny Zhang’s group studying cyanobacterial exoelectrogenesis for the development of biophotovoltaic devices.
 During my PhD, I will use a combination of electrochemical techniques and EPR to study the activity and mechanism of photosynthetic complex I, a key component of the cyclic electron transfer pathway in photosynthesis.
 In my free time, I like reading, climbing and gymnastics.